Symlink attacks without code execution

 Shadow copies become less visible

-<offtopic>You may find this article interesting: Measured Boot and Malware Signatures: exploring two vulnerabilities found in the Windows loader.
+<offtopic>You may find this article interesting: Measured Boot and Malware Signatures: exploring two vulnerabilities found in the Windows loader (archived copy).
 It’s about two registry-related vulnerabilities found in the Windows loader.</offtopic>

 Many examiners use tools like Arsenal Image Mounter to access shadow copies on disk images.
 I don’t recommend this method, because you won’t see offline shadow copies, but many of us still rely on it.